sagemath/trac_to_gh/Issue 7541.md

 # Issue 7541: LexBFS and is_chordal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7541

 Original creator: ncohen